chill-chin/4883-Software-Tools/Assignments/A08/README.md

 * Implementation process:
 * Challenges faced: Filtering by Date (first 4 integers).
 Had to use ChatGPT to find 'startswith(str(year))' , Writing the function to handle filtering
+Writing function to find the country with min/max deaths
 * Additional functionality: